Our Team

 Brian has over 25 years of experience providing comprehensive philanthropic, estate and business planning to affluent families.
 He currently holds the designations of Accredited Estate Planner®, Chartered Advisor of Philanthropy®, Chartered Financial Consultant® and Chartered Life Underwriter®.
 In addition to other community and professional involvement, Brian recently served on the Board of Directors, the Governance Committee, and chaired the Philanthropic Services Committee at the Community Foundation for Greater Atlanta.
 He also chaired the Advisory Committee for the Philanthropic Advisor Leadership Institute and served on the Advisory Committee and Grant Review Committee for One Region Atlanta, the Board of Directors for the Atlanta Chapter of the Society of Financial Service Providers, and on the Professional Affiliate Program and Gift Acceptance Committee for CARE USA.
 Brian is a graduate of the 2017 Class of Leadership Atlanta.
 He is an active member of the Atlanta Estate Planning Council and the AALU, and a frequent speaker on philanthropic and estate planning topics

 Daniel has over 10 years of experience in financial services.
 He began as an Analyst at Bank of America in its Leverage Finance Division on the Loan Syndications Desk.
 Daniel went on to become a Fixed-Income Research Associate focusing on the media and telecom sectors.
 He has also worked for the mission-based investment fund Local Initiatives Support Corporation, where he helped manage the organization’s portfolio and underwriting operations.
 Daniel also spent some time with an Atlanta/London based hedge fund, Gallery Capital Management, an alternative fund that invests in specialty insurance risk at the Lloyd’s of London insurance marketplace.
 Daniel is currently the Managing Director at Habitat For Humanity International (HFHI), where he manages an impact investment fund for HFHI and advises on a broader array of financial transactions.
 Daniel received his BA, with a focus on American politics, from Williams College, where he remains active and serves as a vice-chair of its Alumni Fund.
 He is committed to helping improve his community, and is a co-founder and current board member of Crawfish for Cancer.
-Daniel lives in Atlanta with his wife, Laura Kolesar Gura, and 8 month old daughter, Mirele Grace Gura.”
+Daniel lives in Atlanta with his wife, Laura Kolesar Gura, and daughter, Mirele Grace Gura.

 Jonathan E. Leonard is a native of Nashville, Tennessee and a 1987 graduate of Morehouse College with a B.S. degree in Physics.
 After graduation from Morehouse, Jonathan worked for Northern Trust Bank in Chicago, Illinois for three years in the Mortgage Backed Securities and Capital Structures Department.